Editorial advisory

 Water Verdict

-Winona County receives a fair water quality assessment with a grade of C and a score of 58.6 out of 100.
+Winona County, Minnesota receives a fair water quality assessment with a grade of C and a score of 58.6 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 2 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was running above its historical mean at 118.8%.

 Violation Context

-Winona County has recorded 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Winona County, Minnesota show 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 7.5 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+This compliance record sits alongside an unusually deep monitoring archive: 19,247 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance